Marriage - Not in the New System

 - married survivors of Armageddon will remain married

-Watchtower reasoning is based on a misapplication of Luke 20:34-36, which is discussing a resurrection to heaven.
+Watchtower reasoning is based on a misapplication of Luke 20:34-36, which is discussing a resurrection to heaven, where it says:

 "The children of this system of things marry and are given in marriage, but those who have been counted worthy of gaining that system of things and the resurrection from the dead neither marry nor are given in marriage.
 In fact, neither can they die any more, for they are like the angels, and they are Gods children by being children of the resurrection."